-Although considered as an off-label use, the dopamine antagonist effects of Haloperidol may be used to decrease dopaminergic hyperactivity that is associated with migraine headaches.
+Although considered an off-label use, the dopamine antagonist effects of Haloperidol may be used to decrease dopaminergic hyperactivity associated with migraine headaches.

 Schizophrenia has been associated with excess levels of dopamine activity in the brain.
-Haloperidol is a neuroleptic medication that blocks dopamine receptors and decrease schizophrenic symptoms.
+Haloperidol is a neuroleptic medication that blocks dopamine receptors and decreases schizophrenic symptoms.

-Excessive or prolonged use of haloperidol affects hormonal levels and subsequently metabolic processes that affect glucose levels, lipid levels, and ultimately lead to weight gain.
+Excessive or prolonged use of haloperidol affects hormonal levels and subsequently metabolic processes that affect glucose levels and lipid levels, ultimately leading to weight gain.

-Haloperidol may cause QT prolongation by blocking potassium channels and resulting in serious cardiac dysrhythmias.
-It is important to avoid administering Haloperidol with other QT-prolonging drugs, such as amiodarone or erythromycin because it may potentiate cardiac dysrhythmias.
-To decrease the risk of dysrhythmias, the patient should have an ECG and potassium test completed prior to treatment.
+Haloperidol may cause QT prolongation by blocking potassium channels, resulting in serious cardiac dysrhythmias.
+It is important to avoid administering Haloperidol with other QT-prolonging drugs, such as amiodarone or erythromycin, because it may potentiate cardiac dysrhythmias.
+To decrease the risk of dysrhythmias, the patient should have an ECG and potassium test completed before treatment.

 Akathisia is characterized by restlessness and manifests as constantly moving.
-Although the exact cause remains unknown, akathisia has been associated with medications such as Haloperidol (Haldol) that block dopaminergic transmission in the brain.
+Although the exact cause of akathisia remains unknown, it has been associated with medications such as Haloperidol (Haldol) that block dopaminergic transmission in the brain.
 Akathisia can be resolved by switching to a low-potency antipsychotic or using other medications (beta blockers, benzodiazepines, anticholinergics) to suppress symptoms.

-Excessive amounts of haloperidol may cause neuroleptic malignant syndrome, which is a condition that affects multiple organ systems and ultimately leads to death.
+Excessive amounts of haloperidol may cause neuroleptic malignant syndrome, a condition that affects multiple organ systems and ultimately leads to death.
 Symptoms of neuroleptic malignant syndrome include rigidity, sudden hyperthermia, and autonomic instability characterized by fluctuations in blood pressure and heart rhythms.
 Other symptoms include altering level of consciousness, seizures, and comas.
-It is important to immediately cease the medication and initiate supportive measures.
+It is important to cease the medication immediately and initiate supportive measures.